 How VCC and Other Innovators Are Leading The Charge

 A seismic shift from offshoring to nearshoring is predicted to minimize risks of supply chain disruption.
 This topic is of particular importance in the electronics industry, where even OEMs without production facilities in China likely still have multiple suppliers based there.

-To address how electronics manufacturers can strengthen their supply chains in ever-changing times, Insomnicat Media is hosting the webinar, “A Key Player in the Future of U.S. Manufacturing,” on May 19th at 3 EDT.
+To address how electronics manufacturers can strengthen their supply chains in ever-changing times, Insomnicat Media recently hosted a webinar titled, “The Future of Manufacturing in the United States.”

-During this panel discussion, leaders from forward-thinking companies like VCC will be discussing what manufacturing could look like soon — and what offshoring companies should consider doing now.
+During this panel discussion, leaders from forward-thinking companies like VCC discussed what manufacturing could look like soon — and what offshoring companies should consider doing now.

 SVP Business Development, President TTI Semiconductor Group